Welcome. I am James McGillis.

 On Earth, some humans are born, live and die without ever seeing a wildflower.
 Thus, the young man’s behavior intrigued me.
 Approaching him, I asked, “Why are you cutting down all the wildflowers?”
 “The owner paid me to do it”, was his answer.
 After several minutes in which I made no more progress than I did with my first question, I wished him good luck and departed.

-Wildflowers about to be dessimated, near San Francisco Peaks, Arizona - Click for destruction (http://jamesmcgillis.com)
+A desert landscape in bloom; wildflowers about to be decimated, near San Francisco Peaks, Arizona - Click for destruction (http://jamesmcgillis.com)

 Echo Cliffs at sundown, from U.S. Highway 89 North - Click for larger image (http://jamesmcgillis.com)